You are listening to the Sean Hannity Radio Show Podcast.

 And then we have a tale of two presidents.

-We had President Obama on his apology tour at about the same point Donald Trump is now in his presidency, compared to what Donald Trump did before 50 Muslim leaders this past weekend.
+We had President Obama on his apology tour at about the same point Donald Trump is now in his presidency compared to what Donald Trump did before 50 Muslim leaders this past weekend.

-It was the most powerful speech that I think any president is ever given in response to radical Islamic terrorism, and the fact that he did it with no apologies, no political correctness, no happy talk,
+It was the most powerful speech that I think any president has ever given in response to radical Islamic terrorism.

-that he drew a line in the sand that he specifically said and framed the fight against ISIS and Islamic terrorism as a battle between good and evil, as he said, you know, a better future is only possible if your nations drive out terrorists and drive out extremists.
+And the fact that he did it with no apologies, no political correctness, no happy talk, that he drew a line in the sand, that he specifically said and framed the fight against ISIS and Islamic terrorism as a battle between good and evil, as he said, you know, a better future is only possible if your nations drive out terrorists and drive out extremists.

-He said to all of these Arab leaders, 50 Countries, drive them out, drive them out of your places of worship, drive them out of your communities, drive them out of your holy land, drive them out of this earth.
+He said to all of these Arab leaders, 50 countries, drive them out, drive them out of your places of worship, drive them out of your communities, drive them out of your holy land, drive them out of this earth.

 Deny all territory to the foot soldiers of evil.